Skip to main content

 2. How are genomes changed and passed on to offspring so that the offspring aren't genetically identical to one or the other parent?

-This page titled 17.5: Theory of Evolution by Natural Selection is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 17.5: Theory of Evolution by Natural Selection is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation